adipandas/one-shot-steel-surfaces/README.md

 This repository contains the codes for the paper:
 **Deshpande, A. M., Minai, A. A., & Kumar, M. (2020).
 One-Shot Recognition of Manufacturing Defects in Steel Surfaces.** [[arxiv](https://arxiv.org/abs/2005.05815)] [[paper](https://doi.org/10.1016/j.promfg.2020.05.146)]

 <img src="assets/one_shot_steel_defect_demo.svg">

+Quality control is an essential process in manufacturing to make the product defect-free as well as to meet customer needs.
+The automation of this process is important to maintain high quality along with the high manufacturing throughput.
+With recent developments in deep learning and computer vision technologies, it has become possible to detect various features from the images with near-human accuracy.
+However, many of these approaches are data intensive.
+Training and deployment of such a system on manufacturing floors may become expensive and time-consuming.
+The need for large amounts of training data is one of the limitations of the applicability of these approaches in real-world manufacturing systems.
+In this work, we propose the application of a Siamese convolutional neural network to do one-shot recognition for such a task.
+Our results demonstrate how one-shot learning can be used in quality control of steel by identification of defects on the steel surface.
+This method can significantly reduce the requirements of training data and can also be run in real-time.

 ### Network Architecture